-Definitions 3
+Definitions

 Enforcement Style Guide

-DO OCUMENT MAINTENANCE AND RETENTION POLICIES
+DCUMENT MAINTENANCE AND RETENTION POLICIES

-Maintaining Matter Folders 1
+Maintaining Matter Folders

-Maintaining Exam Support Files 3
+Maintaining Exam Support Files

-Freedom of Information Act Ó
+Freedom of Information Act

-Maintenance of Documents Collected During an Investigation or Discovery 30)
+Maintenance of Documents Collected During an Investigation or Discovery

-IN VESTIGATIVE POLICIES
+VESTIGATIVE POLICIES

-Opening an Enforcement Matter 1
+Opening an Enforcement Matter

-LawBase: Opening Matter Cheat Sheet 11100
+ENForce: Opening Matter Cheat Sheet

-Electronic Communications Privacy Act (ECPA) Compliance OT till
+Electronic Communications Privacy Act (ECPA) Compliance

-RFPA: Obtaining and Sharing Personally Identifiable Financial Information in Compliance with the Right to Financial Privacy privil Attor Work Law I
+RFPA: Obtaining and Sharing Personally Identifiable Financial Information in

+Compliance with the Right to Financial Privacy

 Suspicious Activity Reports

+Civil Investigative Demands

+"Notice to Persons" Supplying Information Form [Witness Rights]

+Complying with Rule of Investigation 1080.5 [Notification of Purpose] (updated April 2019)

-These materials may be subject to one or more of the following privileges: Attorney-Client, Work Product, Law Enforcement.
+Policies in this manual are effective as of the date of publication.
+Certain sections have been updated more recently and are labeled as such.
+CAUTIONI These materials may be subject to one or more of the following privileges: Attorney-Client, Work Product, Law Enforcement.